 The overall quality of evidence ranged from low to very low.
 Limitations included serious risk of bias (associated with poor reporting of methods, attrition bias, selective reporting and other bias), imprecision, and inconsistency across trials.

-According to current trials in women undergoing ART, there is insufficient evidence to show that metabolomic assessment of embryos before implantation has any meaningful effect on rates of live birth, ongoing pregnancy, or miscarriage rates.
+According to current trials in women undergoing ART, there is no evidence to show that metabolomic assessment of embryos before implantation has any meaningful effect on rates of live birth, ongoing pregnancy, miscarriage, multiple pregnancy, ectopic pregnancy or foetal abnormalities.
 The existing evidence varied from very low to low-quality.
-Data on adverse events were sparse, so we could not reach conclusions on these.
+Data on other adverse events were sparse, so we could not reach conclusions on these.
 At the moment, there is no evidence to support or refute the use of this technique for subfertile women undergoing ART.
 Robust evidence is needed from further RCTs, which study the effects on live birth and miscarriage rates for the metabolomic assessment of embryo viability.
 Well designed and executed trials are also needed to study the effects on oocyte quality and endometrial receptivity, since none are currently available.